 Why you should read The Amulet of Samarkand by Jonathan Stroud:

 A childhood favorite that I reread as an adult, and it was even better than I remembered.
 The story is set in an alternate London wherein magicians have no abilities of their own and derive their power from enslaving demons.
 Here, the writing is skillful, the magic system unique, and the characters intriguing—you need only read the first chapter to see that.
-The main character Nathaniel is one of my favorite figures in fiction because of his antihero qualities and character arc.
+The main character Nathaniel is one of my favorite figures in fiction because of his antihero qualities and his character arc across the trilogy.

 Fantasy and Science Fiction